Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 15 Post Test

 Suppose a defendant is convicted at trial but believes that the judge made an error that impacted the decision.
 She would first ask her case be tried again at the ________.
 If she were to lose at that court, she could still try again, if her argument were accepted, at the ________.

-court of appeals; supreme court
+A. court of appeals; trial court

-court of appeals; trial court
+C. court of appeals; supreme court

 Question #7